 Tip: It's noteworthy that QPR ProcessAnalyzer can be a big help with your RPA projects - you can check out my webinar recording and presentation slides on this topic in this blog post.

-In the deployment stage of your IT and ERP development project, QPR ProcessAnalyzer helps your system users quickly learn the new processes, and you fix the unseen problems there.
-From many process mining projects with our customers, we've seen that you can make ERP deployments 50% faster with process mining.
+In the deployment stage of your IT and ERP development project, process mining helps ensure that your system users quickly learn the new processes, and you fix the unseen problems there.
+From many process mining projects with our customers, we've seen that you can make ERP deployments 50% faster with process mining, as you can track in real-time how well your users are using the new system.

 Since the first day of your system going live, users will gradually get used to the new functionalities, and some of them will create manual workarounds.
 It's possible that some people are not aware of the intended ways of working, or they don't consider something beneficial, or simply want to keep their old ways of working.
 How can you deal with these types of behavior and speed this step up?